diraneyya/bug_proxmox_6040/README.md

 ### Current Code

-This [line](https://github.com/proxmox/pve-container/blob/85a1397d7254b0d9f042c0558578f4d5488e5446/src/PVE/LXC/Create.pm#L78) excludes a root `dev` directory from being extracted to the container's root filesystem during LXC container creation (from `pve-container.git`/`src/PVE/LXC/Create.pm`):
+This [line](https://github.com/proxmox/pve-container/blob/85a1397d7254b0d9f042c0558578f4d5488e5446/src/PVE/LXC/Create.pm#L78) excludes a root `dev` directory's contents from being extracted to the container's root filesystem during LXC container creation (from `pve-container.git`/`src/PVE/LXC/Create.pm`):
 ```perl
     push @$cmd, '--exclude' , './dev/*';
 ```

-The only issue here, is that the code assumes that in this case, the root filesystem tarball would have paths starting with a _dot slash_ (similar to [file1.tar](./file1.tar)), rather than starting with themselves (similar to like [file2.tar](./file1.tar)).
+<mark>The only issue here, is that the current code assumes that the tarball has paths starting with a _dot slash_ (similar to [file1.tar](./file1.tar)), rather than starting directly (similar to [file2.tar](./file2.tar)).</mark>

 ### Inquiry

-Below is a table showing different root filesystem images found on the internet, and whether they present the isse of a _populated root `dev`folder_, along with the type of paths inside of the archive:
+Below is a table showing different root filesystem images found on the internet, and the challenges they present when it comes to LXC container creation in Proxmox.

-To look for these images, I searched for "cloud images", which often included different formats for different virtualization technologies.
-As long as I was able to find a root-filesystem tarball files published, I considered the idea and the attempt to use these tarballs to create containers valid.
+To look for these images, I searched the web for "cloud images", which often included different formats for different virtualization technologies.
+As long as I was able to find something that contains a root-filesystem archive of any kind, I considered the idea of attempting to use these archives to create LXC containers a valid one.

 | Project    | Archive Path Prefix | Root `dev` Folder? | Before Patch | After Patch |
 |------------|---------------------|--------------------|:------------:|:-----------:|